Stausssi/katacoda-json/json-scenario/finish.md

 desire.
 To parse the JSON directly in your SQL query, remember the operators `->` and `#>` to retrieve JSON objects, and `-->` and `#>>` to convert the result into text.

-I've attached two more links containing even more material about JSON in PostgreSQL databases for further learning.
+I've attached three more links containing even more material about JSON in PostgreSQL databases for further learning.

 ## Further Learning